Budget Travel Abroad in Pariah Destinations

 Avoid the Crowds and Travel for Cheap

-A country featured on the nightly news immediately becomes a pariah, even if the trouble is isolated, such as a bombing in Casablanca or a demonstration confined to La Paz.
+A country featured on the American nightly news immediately becomes a pariah, even if the trouble is isolated, such as a bombing in Casablanca or a demonstration confined to La Paz.
 Pariah destinations are often next door to where the trouble is, like Turkey and Jordan during the invasion and occupation of Iraq.

 Tourism ministries often go into panic mode when they sense that they’ve hit the "out of favor" list.
 They try discounting state airline fares, subsidize rock-bottom hotel deals, and lower admission prices to museums and attractions.
 In Southeast Asia during the SARS scare many air/hotel package deals were low enough for even budget travelers to afford.